Liquidwork/ECE1756-fpga_lab3/README.md

 where 1 of n logic blocks can be used as LUTRAM, the default value is 2 (if not specified any value).

 The output will be in ./output_g folder, organized with timestamp.

+## Note

+A example of map file is in the folder called map_example.txt